Skip to Content

 • What you need: Just the ferry or a car

-When people come to Aucklanders, it sometimes feels like all they want to do is leave.
+When people come to Auckland, it sometimes feels like all they want to do is leave.
 However, Auckland’s North Shore provides a convenient but beautiful escape from the busy city.

 From Auckland, it only takes about 20 minutes by car the reach the south end of North Shore which is Devonport.
 But, if you don’t have a car you can also take a ferry from downtown Auckland too.
-The ferry only takes 12 minutes and costs $7.50 each way for adults.
-There’s even a half-day cruise you can take from Auckland that explores many of the best parts of Devonport including stops at the Wintergardens and Holy Trinity Cathedral.
+The ferry only takes 12 minutes and costs $8 each way for adults.

 I love this area of Auckland and for the most part, it remains a local secret, that is, until now!